sergii-bond/data_vis/README.md

   * Answer 3: "You convinced me.
 I have changed the default font family for the entire html."

+[Here](https://discussions.udacity.com/t/project-feedback-d3-visualization/35446) is the link to the page with the feedbacks listed above.

 #Resources
 *(list any sources you consulted to create your visualization)*
 * http://d3js.org/